 In 2015, the Harn Museum of Art organized Kabas and Couture: Contemporary Ghanaian Fashion, one of the first American exhibitions to focus exclusively on the fashion culture of Ghana, a country in West Africa.
 At the time, very few fashion exhibitions included designers from the African continent, much less providing a comprehensive exploration of an African nation’s complex fashion culture.
 Almost ten years later, African fashion is en vogue; designers from across the continent are receiving unprecedented, albeit much deserved, acclaim, while major European and American museums are organizing exhibitions solely on African fashion.
 It is clear that African fashion is finally in the spotlight, yet its complexities are only beginning to be explored.

-Ghanaian Fashion: An Exhibition in Three Passages will highlight specific narratives prevalent within African, and specifically Ghanaian fashion, allowing visitors to better understand and contemplate the histories, narratives and identities associated with Ghana’s vibrant fashion culture.
-Drawing on the Harn’s unparalleled collection of Ghanaian designer fashions, the two-year, rotating exhibition will invite visitors to delve into the nuances of Ghanaian fashion through three distinct iterations: I. African Feminism and Fashion (October 15, 2024 – June 15, 2025), II.
+Ghanaian Fashion: An Exhibition in Three Chapters highlights specific narratives prevalent within African, and specifically Ghanaian fashion, allowing visitors to better understand and contemplate the histories, narratives and identities associated with Ghana’s vibrant fashion culture.
+Drawing on the Harn’s unparalleled collection of Ghanaian designer fashions, the two-year, rotating exhibition invites visitors to delve into the nuances of Ghanaian fashion through three distinct iterations: I. African Feminism and Fashion (October 15, 2024 – June 15, 2025), II.
 The Designs of Kofi Ansah (July 1, 2025 – February 1, 2026), and III.
 Kabas & Couture: Then and Now (February 17, 2026 – October 4, 2026).

-Ghanaian Fashion: An Exhibition in Three Passages is curated by Dr. Christopher Richards, Associate Professor of Art History and Director of the Women’s and Gender Studies program at Brooklyn College.
+Ghanaian Fashion: An Exhibition in Three Chapters is curated by Dr. Christopher Richards, Associate Professor of Art History and Director of the Women’s and Gender Studies program at Brooklyn College.